To Achieve a Goal, Decide Whether the Process Is Actually Worth It

 For example, jot down notes about how your workouts make you feel.
 Then, on a rest day, look back on the training you did that week.
 Were you able to keep up with the training plan?
 Did it seem too easy or too hard?
 Make adjustments accordingly to ensure it's challenging enough that you're making strides, but not so challenging that it's becoming a burden or making you question your abilities.

 Positivity isn't all it's cracked up to be, says Gabriele Oettingen, PhD, a professor of psychology at New York University.
 Over years of research, she's found that dreaming big about a goal can actually lead to poor effort and low success when it comes to trying to achieve it.

-To help people overcome that, she came up with a mental strategy called WOOP, short for “Wish, Outcome, Obstacle, Plan.”
+To help people overcome that, she came up with a mental strategy called WOOP, short for "Wish, Outcome, Obstacle, Plan".
 First, identify an important wish that is challenging but attainable.
-For example, maybe you’re trying to cut out alcohol on weeknights.
+For example, maybe you're trying to cut out alcohol on weeknights.
 Then vividly imagine the best outcome and how it could change your daily life.
-Maybe you’ll sleep better and have more energy.
-Next, recognize an obstacle that might hold you back from fulfilling that wish.
+Maybe you'll sleep better and have more energy.
+Next, recognise an obstacle that might hold you back from fulfilling that wish.
 Oettingen says to dig deep and ask yourself, What do I have in me that stands in the way?
 An emotion, an irrational belief, a doubt, a bad habit?
 Perhaps having a glass of wine with dinner has become the latter.
-Finally, identify the action or thought that will help you overcome the obstacle and make an “if-then” plan.
-That could be, “If I’m craving wine with dinner, then I’ll have a kombucha or seltzer instead.”
+Finally, identify the action or thought that will help you overcome the obstacle and make an 'if-then' plan.
+That could be, "If I'm craving wine with dinner, then I'll have a kombucha or seltzer instead".

 Words: Marjorie Korn